eKoopmans/brackets-ide/README.md

 * Add Java support
 * Add step-by-step debugging support

-**Pull Requests are encouraged and will be quickly reviewed for merging!**
+**Pull Requests are encouraged and will be quickly reviewed to be merged!**

 Contact: @jonathanAdunlap
 ![Integrated Development for Brackets](http://i.imgur.com/kHVEprN.png "Integrated Development for Brackets")